We have to face the facts. English is hard. And complicated. And confusing. And a lot of other things.

 However, despite our inability to agree on meanings, we generally agree on things more commonly and accurately than a computer can extract the meaning.

 While everything we have discussed so far applies generally to computers attempting to extract intended meaning from the English language, the issues are more pronounced when working with the spoken language The situation with the written language, however, is slightly better.
 For starters, the grammar and syntax of the written language tends to be more defined.
 While there is still variety, ambiguity, inconsistency, and evolution, merely extracting words and phrases from the written form without interpretation is much easier for computers to accomplish.
 Computers excel at direct, straight-forward pattern matching and do so much better than humans.
 A computer can and will pick out every hashtag a Twitter user has used or every instance of a word that contains the letter "e."
-These is all mathematical operations, something computers were originally created for and will almost always do faster and more accurately than the human mind.
+These are all mathematical operations, something computers were originally created for and will almost always do faster and more accurately than the human mind.

 This doesn't mean a computer's ability to understand the written form of English is equally as good.